IIIF/awesome-iiif/readme.md

 These shims allow you to use systems with presentation metadata (e.g. structure or sequences) that do not currently support IIIF.
 If you have not implemented the Presentation API yet, this is probably not where you want to start.

-- [Shimmy](https://github.com/mejackreed/shimmy) is a Ruby gem designed to help you build shims for the IIIF Presentation API, and has samples for NYPL, Flickr, and the US National Archives.
+- [Shimmy](https://github.com/mejackreed/shimmy) A Ruby gem designed to help you build shims for the IIIF Presentation API, and has samples for NYPL, Flickr, and the US National Archives.
 - [Chronicling America](https://github.com/azaroth42/presentation-api-shims/tree/master/shims/chronam) for newspapers digitized in the National Digital Newspaper Program.

 ## Presentation Manifest Tools